5 KPIs To Track When You’re Running Your E-Shop and Marketplace Stores

 Be Data and Information Rich

-Making five, six, seven figures from online retail is possible as long as you’re willing to put in the time and effort to understand the building blocks of your business a little better.
+Making five, six, or seven figures from online retail is possible as long as you’re willing to put in the time and effort to understand the building blocks of your business a little better.

 Looking beyond the outward appearance of your online store and looking at its internal health is the best way to get an accurate picture of where your business stands.